slatedocs/slate/source/index.html.md

 # Introduction

-Market Alerts is a simple API to calculate market indicators and signals across different timeframes in Commodity, Stock Indices and FX markets.
+Market Alerts is a simple API to calculate market indicators and signals across different timeframes in Commodity, Bonds, Stock Indices and FX markets.

 The API works in a REST like manner over HTTP, and covers 3 main areas: